What is data reuse, and what’s open data?

-- Align with open science aims as set forth by many professional and cultural organizations, including the UN, UNESCO, NASA, and the National Academies of Science, Engineering, and Medicine
+- Align with open science aims as set forth by many professional and cultural organizations, including the UN, UNESCO, and the National Academies of Science, Engineering, and Medicine

 - Comply with funder mandates — such as NIH’s and NSF’s — and scientific transparency standards.